Architecture for High School 2

 Evaluation and Feedback

 This class is designed to help students grow and explore.
 Students will regularly be asked to explain not only their products but also the thought process behind them.
-They will be encouraged to consider modifications and alternatives, and will frequently revise what has already been done.
-This iterative process is typical in architecture, and should be viewed as a learning experience and opportunity for growth.
-Feedback will be encouraging and uplifting, but students must realize that there will always be room for improvement in the work that they do.
+They will be encouraged to consider modifications and alternatives and will frequently revise prior work.
+This iterative process is typical in architecture and should be viewed as a learning experience and opportunity for growth.
+Feedback will be encouraging and uplifting, but students must recognize that there will always be room for improvement in their work.

 Communication